GiorgosMarga/familyList/README.md

 # Backend
 2 servers with nodejs, express and socket.io.
-One is dedicated to Authentication
+One is dedicated to Authentication.
-The second one, is dedicated to socket.io requests
+The second one, is dedicated to socket.io requests.